-This week, I am featuring Nom Bistro & Bakery Cafe, which a reader shared with me on my Eateries with Play Area page, and the nearby Dragon Playground at Pipit Road.
+This week on Family Fun Friday, I am featuring Nom Bistro & Bakery Cafe, which a reader shared with me on my Eateries with Play Area page, and the nearby Dragon Playground at Pipit Road.
 I actually visited NOM twice in the past 1 month, and have consolidated my experiences into this post.

 Getting To NOM Bistro & Bakery